Information given for non-festival provision is a guide only so please check on the relevant websites

 (b) Festival to CC

 Castle Cary station is best to aim for then you can get the free shuttle to site.
-There will NOT be an extra train on Tues 20th but the 11:33 train from Paddington (Reading at 12:01 and Westbury 13:00), will stop @ Castle Cary 13:34.
+For train times, information and tickets visit GWR’s Glastonbury page.

 Bristol Temple Meads to Castle Cary – there are regular trains, sometimes you may have to change at Westbury, and the journey takes around 70 minutes.
 For information on train times call National Rail Enquiries on 08457 484950 or visit www.nationalrail.co.uk.